OG-Hunter/seditiontracker.github.io-/docs/_suspects/cody-connell.md

 courthouse:
 raid:
 perpwalk:
-quote: 'We pushed the cops against the wall, they dropped all their gear and left'
+quote: "We pushed the cops against the wall, they dropped all their gear and left"
 title: Cody Connell charged on January 16, 2021
 description: Click for latest case details.
 Suspects considered innocent until proven guilty.
 author: seditiontrack